Succulents are a popular choice with home gardeners for two simple reasons: They're beautiful to look and nearly indestructible.

-Technically, a succulent is any plant with thick, fleshy (succulent) water storage organs.
-Succulents store water in their leaves, their stems or their roots.
-These plants have adapted to survive arid conditions throughout the world, from Africa to the deserts of North America.
+To get technical, a succulent is any plant with thick, fleshy (succulent) water storage organs.
+Succulents store water in their leaves, stems, or roots.
+They've adapted to survive arid conditions found throughout the world, from Africa (where many of them are native to) to the deserts of North America.

 This adaptive mechanism has resulted in an incredible variety of interesting leaf forms and plant shapes, including paddle leaves, tight rosettes, and bushy or trailing columns of teardrop leaves.
 As a group, succulents include some of the most well-known plants, such as the aloe and agave plants, as well as many nearly-unknown varietals found only in their natural environment.
 In addition, cacti are a unique subset of the succulent group and feature their own individual care and appearance.